Hot water storage

 A hot water storage tank can help reduce energy consumption as it takes less energy to keep water warm (once it has already been heated) than it takes to heat cold water.
-Hot water cylinders can also help provide demand response services to the grid by allowing consumers to heat water with electricity, consuming the electricity when prices are lower.
+Hot water cylinders can also help provide demand response services to the grid by allowing consumers to heat water with electricity when prices are lower.
 Energy is then stored in the tank in the form of hot water, ready to be used for washing or to heat the house when it is needed.
 Another advantage is that the energy from renewables, such as solar thermal, can be stored when available in abundance and used later.

 Cross section domestic hot water tank

 - Comfort and flexibility: hot water available anytime for simultaneous use and at the desired temperature.

 - Energy efficiency: modern hot water tanks are well.

 - insulated and ensure that the heat is transferred and stored correctly in the cylinder.